kuzzleio/documentation-old/src/guide/essentials/cli.md

 title: Command Line Interface
 order: 900
 ---

 # Command Line Interface

 Kuzzle ships with a [Command line interface](https://en.wikipedia.org/wiki/Command-line_interface) which enables you to:

 * start a Kuzzle Core,
 * shutdown a Kuzzle Core gracefully
-* create the first administrator user,
+* create the first administrator user
 * reset Kuzzle internal data _(use with caution !)_
 * clear Kuzzle's cached data
 * produce a diagnostic dump of a Kuzzle Core current state